Welcome to Symposium 2017

 October 27 (Friday) – Registration desk open and complementary evening reception for hotel guests (beverages, beer, cocktails and light snacks).
 Marketplace vendors will be open and positioned in the foyer for easy access.
 Stop by and see what they have to offer!

-October 28 (Saturday) – The day starts with exercise classes (mindfulness/light movement or EZ Zumba), with the keynote presentation at 9:30: “A Future for California’s Mountain Lions” by Lynn Cullens, Executive Director, Mountain Lion Foundation.
+October 28 (Saturday) – The day starts with exercise classes (yoga), with the CCWR General Meeting at 9:00 am and the keynote presentation at 9:30: “A Future for California’s Mountain Lions” by Lynn Cullens, Executive Director, Mountain Lion Foundation.

 Concurrent sessions and labs continue throughout the day, ending at 5:30.
 All of the rooms are in close proximity, so moving between them is easy.
 Lunch from 12:30 – 1:30.
 The Marketplace vendors will be open all day during the sessions.
 Raffle items will be available for bidding (with your purchased or “green” tickets), with items closing at various times during the day and winners will be announced.
 Complementary hotel reception is open in the evening for hotel guests.

 October 29 (Sunday) – Again the days starts with exercise classes and the first concurrent sessions at 9:30 am.
 Two sessions of an Avian Wash Lab will be offered (morning and afternoon) and held at Pacific Wildlife Care.
 Other labs, including Avian Physical Exam, will be offered on site.
 Lunch from 12:30 – 1:30.
 The Marketplace vendors will be open all day during the sessions.
 Raffle items will be available for bidding (with your raffle tickets), with items closing at various times during the day and winners announced.
 Silent auction items will be available for bidding throughout the day.